 To see previous episodes and current episodes, click here.

-By focusing my energy into one platform, and letting myself do less, I was able to build a highly engaged audience relatively quickly.
+By focusing my energy on one platform, and letting myself do less, I was able to build a highly engaged audience relatively quickly.
 I doubled my business revenue in the past 12 months.

 Unlike many other coaches or educators in the space, I don’t run ads to connect with my ideal clients.
 I have found time and time again that Instagram has everything I need to connect with my ideal customer and turn them into buyers.